silverstripeltd/silverstripe-responsive-images/README.md

     ResponsiveSet1:
       # No 'format' needs to be supplied, because "picture" is the only valid option for art direction
       definition:
-          # This will include the definition from the set we define (ResponsiveDesktop1)
+          # This will include the definition from the set we defined above (ResponsiveDesktop1)
         - ResponsiveDesktop1
           # Each definition (like before) can have their own method for variant generation (because you might want to
           # crop different sources in different ways